tozd/gitlab-config/testdata/projects.md

 If the project is a fork, the `forked_from_project` field appears in the response.
 For this field, if the upstream project is private, a valid token for authentication must be provided.
 The field `mr_default_target_self` appears as well.
-If this value is `false`, then all merge requests will target the upstream project by default.
+If this value is `false`, then all merge requests target the upstream project by default.

 ```json
 {